ShaneHastings/Simple-LUAS/README.md

 ### API

 The RTPI API is available here: <http://luasforecasts.rpa.ie/xml/get.ashx?action=forecast&stop=STS&encrypt=false>.
-You can find a list of the three character stop codes [here ( to be added )](https://shanehastings.eu/luas/faq.php).
+You can find a list of the three character stop codes [here](https://luas.shanehastings.eu/js/stopSelector.js).

 The response is XML in the format: